ericyhliu/tf-idf-text-summarization/README.md

 ## Testing

-Uses `babel` to transpile ES6 code to ES5 code, `gulp` to minify the ES5 code and `mocha` for testing:
+In the `tests/sampleText.txt` file, replace the text with the text of your choosing.
+This uses `babel` to transpile ES6 code to ES5 code, `gulp` to minify the ES5 code, and runs the text in the sample text file through the text summarizer with a default threshold value of 0.1, and prints out the character length of the original text with that of the summarized text:

 ```
 npm test